Daughter of Hank Williams Jr. reportedly killed in vehicle crash

 Her husband, 29-year-old Tyler J. Dunning, was a passenger in the SUV.
 He sustained injuries and was airlifted to a Nashville hospital.
 His condition was not immediately known.

-The Tennessean reports that Williams-Dunning’s SUV was towing a boat, and that it crossed the median and rolled over, according to the Tennessee Highway Patrol.
+reports that Williams-Dunning’s SUV was towing a boat, and that it crossed the median and rolled over, according to the Tennessee Highway Patrol.

 Authorities are investigating the cause of the crash.